fabianoriccardi/git-describe-arduino/README.md

  - No extraordinary hacking to your ordinary toolchain (i.e. Arduino IDE)
  - Available for Window and Linux (MAC OS will be tested)

+## Requirements

+- Arduino IDE 1.8.9 or Arduino IDE 1.8.11 or newer
+- Git

+NOTE: on Arduino IDE 1.8.10 it doesn't work because a regression bug.
+I didn't tested this metohd on older versions.

 ## Installation

   1. Clone this repository (e.g. you may locate it inside `/path/to/arduino-workspace/tools/`).